This post may contain affiliate links.

 When purchasing the kennel, measure your dog according to the IATA sizes and choose the kennel size that best fits your dog.
 The kennel sizes run in 4 categories and are standardized based on size.
 You can find the size needed by using the Guidance for Dimensions of Container at IATA.

 Kennels can be expensive, we won’t sugar coat it.
-It seems a waste to purchase a one-time use kennel, but finding a rental is tough, especially if you’re only flying one-way We found that buying one in advance on Ebay or Craigslist saved nearly 50% than going to the corner pet store.
+It seems a waste to purchase a one-time use kennel, but finding a rental is tough, especially if you’re only flying one-way.
+We found that buying one in advance online saved nearly 50% than going to the corner pet store.
 Just make sure to measure your pet in advance to know the correct size.

 Food and Water